Static Electricity (AQA GCSE Physics)

 Exam Tip

-Answers to exam questions in this topic are mainly looking for the words 'friction' and the transfer of 'electrons'.
-Avoid saying the transfer of 'charge' since this is too vague and will not get you full marks
+When answering exam questions on static electricity, make sure to use keywords such as 'friction' and the transfer of 'electrons'.
+Avoid saying the transfer of 'charge' since this is too vague and will not get you full marks unless you state it is the movement of negative charge

 You've read 0 of your 0 free revision notes